benitomartin/mlops-car-prices/data/README.md

 - The `test._sample.csv` contains 2 dataset rows, which are used to run predictions.

-- The `data_dictionayr.csv` contains the explanation of each dataset column.
+- The `data_dictionary.csv` contains the explanation of each dataset column.